Jump to content

 Structural: $1,500

 A.I Assistant Software: Usable only on Tech 1+ Computation Devices.
-This system is usually used to help serve a single person allowing for there life to be easier and/or more efficient.
-This software can help them preform Computer Work.
+This system is usually used to serve a single person, making their life easier and/or more efficient.
+This software can help them perform Computer Work.

-A lot of these devices are used in Law enforcement of advanced Civilizations.
-And is could Neural recording is some of the most solid evidence as justice team can have.
+Many of these devices are used by Law enforcement in advanced Civilizations.
+And neural recordings could be among the most solid evidence the justice team can have.

-Conscience Backup Device: This system can be used while a person sleeps to probe there mind to backup there thoughts and experiences as well as any chemical or physical changes to the persons brain.
-These changes or stored in special quantum memory which keeps a 99.99% accurate account of the persons biological state.
-If they should die they can be 'resurrected' with the memories of there life all the way up until the last time they synced.
+Conscience Backup Device: This system can be used while a person sleeps to probe their mind, back up their thoughts and experiences, and record any chemical or physical changes in the person's brain.
+These changes are stored in a special quantum memory that keeps a 99.99% accurate account of the person's biological state.
+If they should die, they can be 'resurrected' with the memories of their life all the way up until the last time they synced.

 • In-Game Bonus: You may need to read up on Death to learn more.
-This system cannot along rebuild a new body.
-A Tech 4 3D Biological Fabricator can be paired with this system however to become a Personal Resurrection/backup system.
+This system cannot rebuild a new body.
+A Tech 4 3D Biological Fabricator can, however, be paired with this system to become a Personal Resurrection/backup system.

-One advantage this gives a character is that information may be downloaded directly into the brain.
+One advantage this gives a character is the ability to download information directly into the brain.
 The character’s own mind becomes a hard drive for basic information, granting the character direct knowledge of a particular subject almost instantaneously.
-They can instantaneously experience other people's thoughts, memories, emotions if they two have a Neural Link and are near to each other.
+They can instantaneously experience other people's thoughts, memories, and emotions if they have a Neural Link and are near each other.

 • In-Game Bonus: Reduce the time required for Computer Use and Study checks to free actions.
 This applies only when the user is connected to a specific computer used for the Computer Use or Study check.
-As long as the player is wearing a Neural Link they gain advantage to Computer Use and Study checks.
-If they are attempting to use Charisma based skills with another person who has a Neural Link they also gain Advantage on all those checks.
-This is a Tech 4 version but there is a Tech 3 version that requires direct implant and is thus is considered part of Cybernetics.
+As long as the player is wearing a Neural Link, they gain an advantage on Computer Use and Study checks.
+If they are attempting to use Charisma-based skills with another person who has a Neural Link, they also gain Advantage on all those checks.
+This is a Tech 4 version, but there is a Tech 3 version that requires direct implant and is thus considered part of Cybernetics.

 Crafting Materials and Equipment